Applications are due Feb. 1st, 2023.

 Madison, WI 53714

-The application period for the spring cycle of the Free Native Plants for School and Community Program is now open.
-Applications for the spring cycle are due Feb.
-1st .
+The application period for the spring cycle of the Free Native Plants for School and Community Program is closed.

 The Dane County Land and Water Resources Dept. has a limited supply of free native plants that are available for use in school or community projects within Dane County that benefit water quality and education.
 Plants for the fall cycle are grown by volunteers.
 Plants will be available for pick up in late summer.
 To find out more about the program please visit the program website.
 The program can also help provide seeds and supplies to teachers that would like to grow plants with their students.